 The road continued smoothly, olive groves on the side, lake views in abundance.
 We passed small ancient villages, but in most of them there was no cafes or restaurants, at least now in the off-season.
 So make sure to take some food with you, and you can actually rather easily and pleasantly stroll the first and second stretch in one go.
 Which we did, and then came down to Sale Marasino, had a little dinner and took a train home to Pilzone. – this is actually not true, but it is what I wish we did.
 In reality we came to Sale Marasino, lost baby shoe, walked around trying to find it, and then I became very upset, and didn’t want to eat.
 We did find the shoe 3 days later by accident, though.
 But once again, don’t do it, just have a nice dinner instead.

-In between the second and the third stretch we actually spend some days visiting Iseo, Monte Isola and Edolo.
+In between the second and the third stretch we actually spend some days visiting the town of Iseo, Monte Isola and Edolo.
 But after this break we decided to come back to finish the full Via Valeriana, and I am very glad we did. – at this point my husband asks me “Are you really?”

 3rd stretch: Dosso – Colpiano